arkadiko-dao/arkadiko/docs/grant.md

 - Maximum Debt:​ A Debt Ceiling is the maximum amount of debt that can be created by a single collateral type.
 Arkadiko Governance assigns every collateral type a Debt Ceiling, which is used to ensure sufficient diversification of the Arkadiko Protocol collateral portfolio.
 Today, only one type of collateral is accepted (STX) but this will change as soon as more (SRC20) tokens get accepted by the community.
 Once a collateral type has reached its Debt Ceiling, it becomes impossible to create more debt unless some existing users pay back all their Vault debt (and thus burns their DIKO).

-- Stability​ ​Fee:​ The Stability Fee is an annual percentage yield calculated on top of how much DIKO has been generated against a Reserve's collateral.
+- Stability​ ​Fee:​ The Stability Fee is an annual percentage yield calculated on top of how much DIKO has been generated against a Vault's collateral.
 The fee is paid in STX, and then sent into the Arkadiko Buffer.

 - Collateral to Debt Ratio: Indicates how much collateral needs to be posted to create an amount of debt.
 A collateral to debt of 200 means that two times as much collateral needs to be posted as the amount minted (e.g. $10 stablecoin needs $20 STX collateral).